michaeltroy/michaeltroy.github.io/_posts/2015-6-21-creativity-and-constraint.markdown

 Many years ago I was due to exhibit some graphic design work.
 The deadline was just two days away and I had nothing ready.
 Nothing to exhibit.
 I was not having fun.

 That night, two days before the show, inspiration arrived.
 At a very inconvenient time -- 3am.
 Typical.
-Hurrah, I’d thought up a solution.
+But hurrah, I’d thought up a solution.
 I felt lighter.

 <br />

-<span class="purple-light">The idea was this:</span> I’d create a black canvas in photoshop 100cm x 100cm.
-Then I would open a web browser and start copy and pasting images from Google image search right onto that Photoshop canvas.
+<span class="purple-light">The idea was this:</span> I’d create a blank canvas in Photoshop measuring 100cm x 100cm.
+I would then open a web browser and start copy and pasting images from a Google image search right onto that Photoshop canvas.
 I’d do this five times in total -- five pieces of work to exhibit.

 <!--more-->

-The idea that I was about to explore — in two days — was by copy and pasting images found via Google image search, I was creating something new by taking and using many existing elements.
+The idea that I was about to explore — in two days — was by copy and pasting images I'd found in the search results, I was creating something new, by taking and using many existing elements.
 In a sense I was appropriating.
 Then with this new ensemble of images, could I arrange them in such a way that by the audience’s definition be judged terrible pieces of graphic art?
-As a professional graphic designer could I regress in my craft?
+As a professional graphic designer could I regress in the practice of my craft?

 <br />